-MAC 222 Advanced CNC Turning 1 3 2 Prerequisites s: MAC 122
+MAC 222 Advanced CNC Turning 1 3 2

 This course covers advanced methods in setup and operation of CNC turning centers.
 Emphasis is placed on programming and production of complex parts.
 Upon completion, students should be able to demonstrate skills in programming, operations, and setup of CNC turning centers.